DeathCodeYT/react-projects/Readme.md

 ## Projects

-- **Expense Tracker:** This project is an expense tracker that helps you keep track of your spending and budgeting.
+- **Budget Buddy:** This project is an expense tracker that helps you keep track of your spending and budgeting.
 - **Tic-Tac-Toe:** This project is a classic tic-tac-toe game implemented in React.

 - **Getting Started:**